Distant Healer - Give yourself the gift of healing energy, the wisdom to accept it,|

 The word comes from the Greek words "ophis" which refers to snakes and "phobia" meaning fear.
 Treatment desensitization works in the same way as it does for spiders.

 My final message to you is this: I've seen how people's phobias can take over their lives.
 It can determine where they live and work, it can influence their physical symptoms and can even make them think they are going mad.
 If you have a spider phobia, don't wait for it to get worse.
 Get treatment NOW!.
-If you live in any of the towns and villages on the left of this article, you are well within a 2-40 minute drive of The Haven Healing Centre, and I'd be delighted to see you.
+If you live in any of the towns and villages in the panel below this article, you are well within a 2-40 minute drive of The Haven Healing Centre, and I'd be delighted to see you.

 Please call Phil Chave on 01934 740275 to make your appointment or to talk about a treatment plan structured around your needs.